 Here we define some of the common terms we use when working with Murmurations.

 An Aggregator is any site which uses information from the Murmurations Index to present users with a collection of data, such as a map or directory.
 The Murmurations WordPress Aggregator is a WordPress plugin which makes it simple for content aggregators to create maps and directories using data from the Murmations Index using Wordpress.
 See for example, the Community Currency Alliance Map (opens new window) which features details of community currency projects around the world, all of whom have published Murmurations profiles according to the complementary currency schema (opens new window), in the Library.
-See more details about the Wordpress Aggrator Plugin in the developer docs (opens new window).
+See more details about the Wordpress Aggrator Plugin in the developer docs.

-# Murmurations Protocol:
+# Murmurations Protocol

-# Profile Generator:
+# Profile Generator

 The Murmurations Profile Generator (opens new window), or MPG for short, is a web application for creating Profiles.
 MPG automatically converts Schemas in the Library into forms to enable people to create the JSON documents for their Profiles.
-MPG can also host these JSON documents, which may seem an odd way to manage decentralised data, but is an important feature which makes the protocol accessible to people who can't host their own Profile files.
+MPG can also host these JSON documents, which may seem an odd way to manage decentralised data, but is an important feature which makes the protocol accessible to people who can't host their own Profile data.

-A schema is a JSON Schema (opens new window) file which defines a collection of data fields and explains how they should be used.
+A Schema is composed of multiple Fields and is described using JSON Schema (opens new window), which defines a collection of data fields and explains how they should be used.
 Schemas validate JSON documents to check the data entered in a Profile matches the expected format.
-Schemas define the composition of fields, and fields define the type and validation rules for data.
-See the Murmurations Map Schema file (opens new window) as an example.
+See the Organizations Schema (opens new window) as an example.